 Word of mouth is another useful source of information.
 It can be from work colleagues, meetups, conferences, … This kind of information is more deep, as people give their insights, based on experience.
 It can save weeks of erratic research and experiment.
 The communication channel is very rich, as questions can be asked or even have a conversation.
 Nonetheless, it is second hand knowledge, as people present their own interpretation.
 It is limited in time and amount of information.
 Contents presented on conferences have relevance and speakers expertise on the subject.

 (Good) books provide stable, relevant, accurate, complete information and deep theoretical knowledge from great minds and distilled years of experience, you can’t find anywhere else.
 The good books are easy to spot: everyone says they read them.
 Those ones provide directions to other great books and authors.
 With time certain books emerge from references.
 Those are a must read.
 If I randomly pick one of my books, chances are “The Mythical Man-Month” and “Design Patterns” are referenced.
 Don’t just say you read them, read them.

 Looking into a job spec, what stands out are years of experience on specific technologies: it’s the easiest way of accessing a developer’s value and have more return of investment on the salary to be payed.
 Salaries are based on future income expectations.
 Hiring developers new to technologies will require more time to achieve the same productivity of experienced ones and they might leave before reaching the break-even point.

-The constant need to stay up-to-date with the latest technologies and thickening the CV are important to stay relevant, but are those the only important skills on a developer.
+The constant need to stay up-to-date with the latest technologies and thickening the CV are important to stay relevant.
+Are those the only important skills on a developer?
 I see a few influential skills to the developer’s value: